hernantech/lidar0/README.md

 ## Setup

+0. Either use the script in "Fresh install scripts" or install manually from below (still check the script for the list of requirements, as it can change and installdeps.sh has the latest list)

 1. Install NVIDIA Container Toolkit (this can get tricky sometimes):
    ```bash
    curl -fsSL https://nvidia.github.io/libnvidia-container/gpgkey | sudo gpg --dearmor -o /usr/share/keyrings/nvidia-container-toolkit-keyring.gpg